 I hope this resonates with you as much as it does with me.

-For those of you that are product owners, you may realize now why I often refer to the role as the “product leaders.”
-A strong product owner needs to be strong at both providing this sort of inspirational leadership to the team, as well as management of the product itself.
+For those of you that are product managers, you may realize now why I often refer to the role as the “product leaders.”
+A strong product manager needs to be strong at both providing this sort of inspirational leadership to the team, as well as management of the product itself.